The Advanced Guide To Consistently Converting More Profitable Motivated House Sellers With PPC Marketing

 Here are a few of the major takeaways from our research:

 1.)
-Less than 5% of all keywords ever generate a single lead.
+Less than 5% of all keywords generate a single lead.

-Of those that did get leads, more than half generated only one lead apiece.
+More than half of those that got leads generated only one lead apiece.

 Takeaway: